LegalizeAdulthood/cimple/src/providers/Upcall/readme.txt

 	genclass -r Upcall CIM_ComputerSystem

-   This causes class meta data to be generated for both the target provider (Upcall) and for the other class.
+This causes class meta data to be generated for both the target provider (Upcall) and for the other classes referenced by the target class.
 In this case since CIM_ComputerSystem is part of a class hiearchy in the CIM model, metadata is generated for all of the elements of the Class hiearchy/accesabilty chain including:
 	CIM_ComputerSystem
 	CIM_ConcreteJob
 	CIM_EnabledLogicalElement